Course Changes

 - College Dean

-- Vice Chancellor for Academic Affairs Initial
+- Sr. Vice Provost for Academic Affairs Initial

-- Undergraduate Council
+- Undergraduate or Graduate Council

 - Faculty Senate

-- Vice Chancellor for Academic Affairs Final
+- Sr. Vice Provost for Academic Affairs Final

 - Registrar

-- PeopleSoft
+- Workday

 - Curriculum Review

-+if online/off-campus delivery method is proposed
++if online delivery method is proposed

-*if core course
+*if state minimum core or general education course

 While CIM makes it easy to submit and approve course change proposals, there are several things to be aware of before you get started: